Filipino American music: Debate

-The United States had numerous Asian American labor camps, where laborers often practiced music and movement from their practices back home.
-As time moved on and newer experiences felt the need for expression along with American musical influences, Asian American music has changed or adapted for many different cultures.
+The United States had numerous labor camps for Filipino workers, where laborers often practiced music and movement from their practices back home.
+As time moved on and newer experiences felt the need for expression along with American musical influences, Filipino American music has changed or adapted for many different cultures.

 In the 1980s large masses of Filipinos were gradually assimilating into non-urban metropolitan areas or the surrounding suburbs of these centers coinciding with newer immigrant families setting newer communities, creating a generational and socioeconomic gap between the earlier generations in America.
 Town associations and cultural nights often have fundraising and Filipino American community awareness programs and projects, but to many older generations, traditional music in these contexts serves a different purpose.
 Some older generational Filipino Americans to feel nostalgia for life in the Philippines.
 Village life in the Philippines focuses highly on traditional dance and music, while urban areas even while under American style education systems, feature dance and musical performances as secondary activity or part of physical education.
 Though a lot of traditional practices can seem to be informal and more so focused on the practice of keeping traditions than complete accuracy or authenticity, changing many formats of PCN or cultural dances can be controversial if completely straying from the familiar PCN format or lineup.